How to factory reset Windows 11 from boot if PC won’t boot

 Troubleshoot option

-6. Click on “Reset this PC” option.
+6. Click the “Reset this PC” option.

 Reset Windows 11 from boot